 The sales strategy plan is a blueprint for sales success.
 Accordingly, it describes how a business will win, retain and develop customers.

 In a sales-driven organization, the plan will emphasize planning, existing knowledge and intuition, and elaborate design development.
-A lean start-up will include aspects of experimentation, customer feedback and iterative design in its sales strategy plan.
+A lean start-up will include aspects of experimentation, customer feedback, and iterative design in its sales strategy plan.

 A sales strategy plan is different from a marketing strategy, which deals with the company’s approach to marketing its products.
-A marketing strategy plan focuses on building competitive advantage by positioning and differentiating its products by managing the 7Ps (product, price, promotion, people, place, process and physical evidence).
+A marketing strategy plan focuses on building a competitive advantage by positioning and differentiating its products by managing the 7Ps (product, price, promotion, people, place, process, and physical evidence).
 Jointly, the sales and marketing strategies work in tandem to achieve the sales goal.

 Building Blocks Of A Sales Strategy